Füße mit Blüten - Zeolith entgiftet im Fußbad

 Answer:

-A foot bath with zeolite detoxifies, soothes tired feet, helps combat foot odor, and can relieve skin problems like athlete's foot or chapped skin.
+A foot bath with zeolite detoxifies, soothes tired feet, helps against foot odor, and can alleviate skin problems such as athlete's foot or cracked skin.
 Zeolite binds toxins and promotes skin regeneration – naturally.

 ❓ How do I make a zeolite detox foot bath?